MathisBD/mathisbd.github.io/src/index.md

 ---
-title: Home
+title: About me
 ---

 I am a 4-th year computer science student at [ENS Paris][ens], currently doing an internship at [Inria][inria] in the [Cambium team][cambium].

 # News

-- I started an internship with [Yannick Forster][yannick-forster] in September 2024, working on metaprogramming in interactive proof assistants (mainly Coq and Lean).
+- I started an internship with [Yannick Forster][yannick-forster] in September 2024, working on metaprogramming in proof assistants (mainly Coq and Lean).
 - From March to August 2024 I did my Master's internship with [Benjamin Werner][benjamin-werner].
 We worked on [Actema][actema-website], a graphical user interface for Coq based on a drag-and-drop formalism.
 Take a look at [this paper][actema-paper] for more details on Actema.

 [ens]: https://www.ens.psl.eu/